MicrosoftDocs/learn/learn-pr/student-evangelism/branch-merge-git/includes/2-exercise-create-branch-alice.md

 ### Add base files

 As a final setup step, we'll add our base website files and push them to the shared repo.
-For these commands, we're still working in the "Bob" directory.
+For these commands, we're still working in the *Bob8 directory.

-1. Create some files with the Linux `touch` command, then stage them and commit by using Git:
+1. Create some files by using the Linux `touch` command, and then stage them and commit by using Git:

     ```bash
     touch index.html